Curtiss Aeroplane and Motor Company: Curtiss Aeroplane and Motor Company

 The Curtiss Aeroplane and Motor Company was created on January 13, 1916, from the Curtiss Aeroplane Company of Hammondsport, New York, and Curtiss Motor Company of Bath, New York.
 Burgess Company of Marblehead, Massachusetts, became a subsidiary in February 1916.
 At the same time, the Curtiss Engineering Company was established as a subsidiary in Garden City, New York.
 (Note: This plant would operate until 1932.
 After being used for the Nassau Collegiate Center and leased to the Sperry Gyroscope Company during World War II, the building was eventually sold in 1948.)

 With the onset of World War I, military orders rose sharply, and Curtiss needed to expand quickly.
 In 1916, the company moved its headquarters and most manufacturing activities to Buffalo, New York, where there was far greater access to transportation, manpower, manufacturing expertise, and much needed capital.
 The company housed an aircraft engine factory in the former Taylor Signal Company-General Railway Signal Company.
 An ancillary operation was begun in Toronto, Ontario, that was involved in both production and training, setting up the first flying school in Canada in 1915.

-In 1917, the two major aircraft patent holders, the Wright Company and the Curtiss Company, had effectively blocked the building of new airplanes, which were desperately needed as the United States was entering World War I. The U.S. government, as a result of a recommendation of a committee formed by Franklin D. Roosevelt, then Assistant Secretary of the Navy, pressured the industry to form a cross-licensing organization (in other terms a Patent pool), the Manufacturer's Aircraft Association.
+Up to 1917, the two major aircraft patent holders, the Wright Company and the Curtiss Company, had fought the Wright brothers patent war.
+This effectively blocked the building of new airplanes which were desperately needed as the United States was entering World War I. The U.S. government, as a result of a recommendation of a committee formed by Franklin D. Roosevelt, then Assistant Secretary of the Navy, pressured the industry to form a cross-licensing organization (in other terms a Patent pool), the Manufacturer's Aircraft Association.
 Later that year, Curtiss was acquired by the automobile manufacturer Willys-Overland.

 Curtiss was instrumental in the development of U.S. Naval Aviation by providing training for pilots and providing aircraft.
 The first major order was for 144 various subtypes of the Model F trainer flying boat.
 In 1914, Curtiss had lured B. Douglas Thomas from Sopwith to design the Model J trainer, which led to the JN-4 two-seat biplane trainer (known affectionately as the "Jenny").